paperless-ngx/paperless-ngx/docs/troubleshooting.md

 `PAPERLESS_OCR_USER_ARGS: '{"continue_on_soft_render_error": true}'` to try to 'force' processing documents with this issue.

-## Platform-Specific Deployment Troubleshooting

-A user-maintained wiki page is available to help troubleshoot issues that may arise when trying to deploy Paperless-ngx on specific platforms, for example SELinux.
-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Platform%E2%80%90Specific-Troubleshooting).

 ## Logs show "possible incompatible database column" when deleting documents {#convert-uuid-field}

 You may see errors when deleting documents like: